Essential Health Screening Tests for All Women

 From Your 30s...

-In addition to the Pap smear, women in their 30s can also consider undergoing HPV testing to identify cervical cancer-causing HPV strains (namely types 16 and 18).
-Recent studies have shown that the most cases of carcinoma-in-situ and cervical cancer are preceded by HPV infection, HPV testing has been recommended as screening test for women aged 30 years and above.
+In addition to the Pap smear, women in their 30s can also consider undergoing the HPV testing to identify cervical cancer-causing HPV strains (namely types 16 and 18).
+Recent studies have shown that the most cases of carcinoma-in-situ and cervical cancer are preceded by the HPV infection.
+The HPV testing is suitable for women aged 30 years old and above.

-Those who test positive for HPV would be referred to their gynecologist for a more detailed examination of the cervix.
+Those who are tested positive for HPV would be referred to their gynaecologist for a more detailed cervical examination.
 If the results are negative, the test should be repeated every 5 years.

 From Your 40s...